mariow/nicmanager-export/SECURITY_UPDATES.md

 - JSON and CSV export functionality
 - Error handling and edge cases

-**Note**: The full test suite requires a GUI environment to run due to the Fyne framework dependencies.
-The tests are comprehensive and current, but cannot be executed in headless CI environments without additional GUI system setup.
+✅ **RESOLVED**: Test suite now runs successfully in CI environments using build tags to separate GUI from business logic.

 ## Security Impact